Second variation of Selberg zeta functions and curvature asymptotics: Introduction

 \end{cor}

-The corollary shows that the Ricci and Quillen curvatures agree up to an exponentially small remainder term.
-This improves, in the case of Riemann surfaces, the result of Ma-Zhang \cite{Ma-Zh} where the first two terms are found.
+The corollary shows that $\cher^{(m)}(\mu, \mu)$ and the Quillen curvature agree up to an exponentially small remainder term.
+This improves, in the case of Riemann surfaces, the result of Ma-Zhang \cite{Ma-Zh} where the first two terms were found.
 In this sense, our result can be seen as a variational version of the result of Bismut-Vasserot \cite{bismut1989} on the asymptotics of analytic torsion.
 It is also closely related to the curvature of the Quillen metric on Teichm\"u{}ller space which has been studied in the general context of holomorphic families of K\"a{}hler manifolds \cite{bisbost}.